OriginTrail/ReadTheDocs/source/wallet-setup.rst

 4. Once this is complete, stop your node and open the config file and input the management wallet address in the field “**management_wallet**”.
 Please make sure you enter the correct wallet address
 5. Once all these steps are complete, restart your node.
 Once the node starts it will check the management_wallets permission and if valid, the update of the node will be complete.

-To easily perform the operations above, a convenient UI is available at this `link`_.
+**To make it easier to interact with the node ERC725 identity, to deposit and withdraw tokens, we have provided a convenient UI at this** `link`_.

 If you want to execute the smart contract functions manually, here's a `tutorial`_ on how to call a smart contract function through MyEtherWallet.